 - You will receive a confirmation email after completing your online registration with the status of “registered”.
 Contact Illinois Central College Motorcycle Safety Program at 800-252-3348 or email [email protected] if your confirmation email shows “pending” status.
 This indicates an error with your registration.
 You are NOT enrolled in a class with a “pending” status.

-- Please arrive 20 minutes before class start time with all required motorcycle gear.
+- You can also come to the first meeting of the class to try to get a seat in case a registered student is a no-show.
+Please arrive 20 minutes before class start time with all required motorcycle gear.